ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/pipeline.md

 ---------------------------
 __Command__: `python a_script_preprocess_1.py $stack $stain`

-__Description__: Converts images from .jp2 format to .tiff format.
-Extracts the blue channel for slides stained with T or NTB.
+__Description__: Extracts the blue channel for slides stained with T or NTB.
 NTB slides are intensity normalized.
 32x downsampled thumbnails are generated for every image.

 __User step__: Check slice orientations with GIMP/ImageJ/Photoshop/etc..
 All slices must be cut sagittally, roughly oriented with the rostral side on the left, and slices must begin on the left hemisphere of the brain.